AllenCellModeling/aicsimageio/README.md

 img.physical_pixel_size.X  # returns the X dimension pixel size as found in the metadata
 ```

+#### Quickstart Notes
+In short, if the word "dask" appears in the function or property name, the function
+utilizes delayed reading.
+If not, the requested image will be loaded immediately and
+the internal implementation may result in loading the entire image even if only a small
+chunk was requested.
+Currently, `AICSImage.data`, `AICSImage.xarray_data`, and
+`AICSImage.get_image_data` load and cache the entire image in memory before performing
+their operation. `AICSImage.dask_data`, `AICSImage.xarray_dask_data`, and
+`AICSImage.get_image_dask_data` do not load any image data until the user calls
+`compute` on the `dask.Array` object and only the requested chunk will be loaded into
+memory instead of the entire image.

 ## Performance Considerations
 * **If your image fits in memory:** use `AICSImage.data`, `AICSImage.get_image_data`,
 or `Reader` equivalents.
 * **If your image is too large to fit in memory:** use `AICSImage.dask_data`,
 `AICSImage.get_image_dask_data`, or `Reader` equivalents.
+* **If your image is not chunk reading native:** it may not be best to read chunks from
+a remote source.
+While possible, the format of the image matters a lot for chunked
+read performance.

 ## Napari Interactive Viewer
 [napari](https://github.com/Napari/napari) is a fast, interactive, multi-dimensional